 - Extend both hands out to your sides.

-- Keeping your feet flat, rotate back and forth from your hips swinging your outstretched arms.
+- Keeping your feet flat, rotate from your hips swinging your outstretched arms.

 Wall Sits – 1 minute

-- Stand with your back flat against the wall again.
+- Stand with your back flat against the wall.

-- Sit down as far as you can and still hold the position, but no further than with your legs parallel to the ground.
+- Sit down no further than with your thighs parallel to the ground.

 - Hold for as long as you can with a goal of one minute.
 Keep your back flat.
 Your hands can rest on your hips, or be held out in front for an added challenge.

 - Bend your knees and lower your body toward the floor.
-Be sure your front knee does not go past the toes on your front foot and keep your body upright.
+Be sure your front knee does not go past and imaginary vertical line from your toes, keeping your back straight and body upright.

 - Repeat for thirty seconds each side.

-Works the front of the legs and the core.
-More advanced exercisers can alter the length of their step and/or add hand weights to work different muscles or make the move more challenging.
+Works the quads and the core mainly.
+More advanced exercisers can add hand weights to work different muscles or make the move more challenging.

 Side Lunge – 30 seconds each side

-- Stand with your hands on your hips and your feet hip-width apart.
+- Stand with your hands on your hips and your feet a little wider than shoulder width apart.

 - Stand back up, pushing through your heel on the left leg.

 The wider your step to the side the more you use your glutes but this exercise works your whole lower body and core.